rocky/trepanjs/doc/api/debugger.markdown

 valid function; you need to invoke it with parenthsis.
-Javascript doesn't check that the number of parameter matches, so leaving off the count is okay; `list()` will run the default number of list lines &mdash; 5 before the current line, the current line and 4 after the current line.
+Javascript doesn't check that the number of parameter matches, so leaving off the count is okay; `list()` will run the default number of list lines &ndash; 5 before the current line, the current line and 4 after the current line.

 To make things a little more confusing, there are the debugger